william-coronado/william-coronado/README.md

 - 👋 Hi, I’m @william-coronado
 - 👀 I’m interested in Data Analysis, Data Science and Machine Learning
-- 🌱 I’m currently learning Data Science with Coursera's IBM Data Science Specialization
+- 🌱 I finished the IBM Data Science Specialization with Coursera
 - 💞️ I’m looking to collaborate on all kind data-oriented projects, open source or anything.
 - 📫 How to reach me: you can contact me via a message on my webpage https://coronado.ai/contact/